 - For iOS users, app usage is maximum at the weekends and Android users show the lowest interaction output in the same time frame.

 - Reports from Appsflyer come up with data showing the striking differences between iOS and Android users. iOS user shows almost 4 times as likely to convert and to become a regular user in the fitness and health category.
 Whereas the user in the Android category is far more committed to the entertainment and utility apps.

 - The app should support all the languages in the country you are targeting.
 If your app works in Spanish, English, and Chinese languages it will cover almost half of the users around the globe.

 - Users in Asia shows peak engagement on the weekends while the Latin Americans show the highest level of engagement on Tuesdays.

 - Latin Americans showed more involvement in app usage in the later hours of evening i.e. peaking at 11 p.m. while other countries mostly see peak usage at 6 p.m. and 8 p.m.

-Culture is an important factor which will shape the usability and functionality of your app.
-Considering the culture based factors in the initial state of app development helps to guide the features and options of the application which ultimately turns it into a global success.
+Culture is an important factor that will shape the usability and functionality of your app.
+Considering the culture-based factors in the initial state of app development helps to guide the features and options of the application which ultimately turns it into a global success.

 Aparna is a growth specialist with handsful knowledge in business development.
 She values marketing as key a driver for sales, keeping up with the latest in the Mobile App industry.
 Her getting things done attitude makes her a magnet for the trickiest of tasks.
 In free times, which are few and far between, you can catch up with her at a game of Fussball.